 • More depth on an activity or commitment that is particularly important to you.

-Since I’ve been in MBA admissions consulting (almost 20 years now), HBS has valued concision.
+Since I’ve been in MBA admissions consulting (over 20 years now), HBS has valued concision.
 And, in today’s tweet- and sound-bite-driven world, it is requiring even shorter responses, at least in the required portion of the application.
-Don’t take the absence of a word limit on the optional essay as a license for verbosity.
+Don’t take the absence of a word limit on the essay as a license for verbosity.
 Make every word count.
 If you must pull a number out of me, don’t go over 800 words.
 And if you can say what you need to say in less than 800 words, do so.
 A few caveats and warnings on the essay.
 It is not:

-• Stanford’s “what matters most to you and why?”
+• Stanford’s “what matters most to you and why?” or Columbia’s #3.

 • The kitchen sink in which you throw everything.